 Negative feedback is good for you.
 It helps your company improve and grow better than the competition.

 However, if a disgruntled customer takes it to the web, everybody on Facebook, Google My Business, or Yelp can see the one-star rating and their poor experience with your business.

 That doesn’t have to ruin your branding on the web.
 A bad review can become a good opportunity to show you care about customer satisfaction.

-Here are 9 proven ways to respond to negative feedback and turn an uncomfortable situation into something constructive for customers and your business.
+Here are 7 proven steps to respond to negative feedback and turn an uncomfortable situation into something constructive for customers and your business.